Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Proposed Approach

-Motion for the image sequence can be estimated here by any state of the art learning based optical flow method suitable to images such as \cite{Dosovitskiy2015}.
-However, given that current learnable optical flow methods are not invariant to camera model and type which is highly inconvenient to our camera-LiDAR registration problem we resort to the total variation (TV) optical flow method of \cite{Zach2007}.
+Motion for the image sequence can be estimated here by any state of the art learning based optical flow method suitable to images such as Dosovitskiy et al. \cite{Dosovitskiy2015}.
+However, given that current learnable optical flow methods are not invariant to camera model and type, which is highly inconvenient to our camera-LiDAR registration problem, we resort to the total variation (TV) optical flow method of Zach \cite{Zach2007}.
 TV estimates motion by imposing piece-wise constant motion field constraints and has the benefit that is camera type and model invariant.
 For the point cloud sequence, 3D motion is estimated by sequentially taking pairs of consecutive point-clouds and computing motion in each pair along the sequence.
 The problem of estimating 3D motion in pairs of point clouds is posed here as a vector difference between points in the point cloud at time instant $l$ with their corresponding point associations in the point cloud at time instant $l+1$.
 To compute point associations between point clouds a graph-based method that optimizes for an injective mapping between points is used.
-Such an assignment is formulated as an optimal transport problem that minimizes a global loss of point associations as
+Such an assignment is formulated as the optimal transport problem that minimizes the sum of distances of point associations described in Eq. \eqref{assignment}.

-Mathematically speaking, \eqref{assignment} globally optimizes an association of points $\xb_i \in \Xb^{l} $ to points $\xb_j \in \Xb^{l+1}$ based on the cost of the Euclidean distance assignment and injective mapping constraints.
-The association is described by means of the result $\A_{i,j} \in \{0,1\} $ which associates points indexed by $i$ to $j$ via a non-zero entry.
-The term $\C \in {\R^+}^{N \times M}$ is the Euclidean distance matrix (EDM) computed via pair-wise $\|\cdot\|_{\ell_2}$ distances between all possible $i,j$ combinations.
-There are multiple methods to solve the problem in \eqref{assignment} suitable to the specific variation in its constraints.
-Here, we choose the iterative algorithmic solution of \cite{Bertsekas88}.
-A representative example illustrating the result of application of this algorithm to a pair of two consecutive points clouds is shown in Figure \ref{fig:association} only for points that underwent motion.
+Eq. \eqref{assignment} optimizes an association of points $\xb_i \in \Xb^{l} $ to points $\xb_j \in \Xb^{l+1}$ based on the cost of the Euclidean distance assignment and injective mapping constraints.
+The association is described by means of the matrix elements $\A_{i,j} \in \{0,1\} $ that associates points indexed by $i$ to $j$ via a non-zero entry.
+The matrix $\Gd \in {\R^+}^{N \times M}$ is the Euclidean distance matrix (EDM) consisting of elements computed as in Eq. \eqref{Euclidean} as: